-Naturally enough, we are asked lots of dance-related questions here in Dance World, but the topic that we find ourselves chatting about with customers more than any other is unequivocally Pointe Shoes!
-The mystique surrounding pointe shoes is pervasive and we decided it might be helpful to answer some of your most frequently asked questions.
+Naturally enough, we are asked lots of dance-related questions here in Dance World, but the topic that we find ourselves chatting about with customers more than any other is unequivocally Ballet Pointe Shoes!
+The mystique surrounding pointe shoes is pervasive so we thought it might be helpful to answer some of your most frequently asked questions.

 What is a pointe shoe?